Sabrina M. Pittroff (Phd)

 Worked at the Laboratory for Foodborne Zoonoses handling bacterial pathogens such as Escherichia coli O157:H7, Campylobacter spp. and Salmonella spp.; performed bacteriological testing to isolate and characterize bacteria the environment using procedures such as selective culture and serological and biochemical testing which contributed data to existing long-term nationally-funded research databases.

-What is Sabrina M. Pittroff (Phd)'s role at the current company?
+What is Sabrina M. Pittroff (Phd)'s role at their current company?

-Sabrina M. Pittroff (Phd)'s current role is Helping microbes help plants..
+Sabrina M. Pittroff (Phd) is listed as Helping microbes help plants..

 What is Sabrina M. Pittroff (Phd)'s email address?